 Practical Considerations

 In laboratory conditions instruments are capable of resolving to between 2,5 mm and 0,25 mm.
-However, in the field the performance may be significantly worse, by an order of magnitude or more.
+However, in the field the performance can be significantly worse, by an order of magnitude or more.

 The accuracy to which preload can be controlled is a function of fastener length.
-The fastener diameter should also be taken into account if it is less than ten times the sonic wavelength.
+It is important to take into the account the fastener diameter if it is less than ten times the sonic wavelength.

-As for the angle controlled tightening method, variations in fastener and joint stiffness will be reflected in preload scatter and should be considered.
+As for the angle controlled tightening method, variations in fastener and joint stiffness are reflected in preload scatter and are to be considered.

 Transducers vary in frequency, diameter, signal strength, acoustic damping, etc, and at present, selection is still largely a matter of trial and error.

 Good and consistent acoustic coupling of the transducer is necessary.
-However, it is not possible to couple all fastener configurations since a sufficiently large mounting area should be available for the transducer and the opposite end should provide a substantial signal reflection.
-Hexagon headed fasteners usually work well but socket head cap screws, may not permit this method unless they are large enough to allow the transducer to be mounted in the wrench socket, or beside it.
-If the transducer is too large, it may receive unwanted reflections from the underhead interstice, etc.
+However, it is not possible to couple all fastener configurations since a sufficiently large mounting area is available for the transducer and the opposite end provides a substantial signal reflection.
+Hexagon headed fasteners usually work well but socket head cap screws, do not permit this method unless they are large enough to allow the transducer to be mounted in the wrench socket, or beside it.
+If the transducer is too large, it can receive unwanted reflections from the underhead interstice, etc.

-Fastener identification markings can prevent a satisfactory acoustic coupling and machining of the head may be necessary to eliminate air, which creates acoustic impedance.
+Fastener identification markings can prevent a satisfactory acoustic coupling and machining of the head can be necessary to eliminate air, which creates acoustic impedance.
 Even with perfectly flat surfaces, consistent coupling can be difficult to achieve, since varying the contact pressure between the transducer and the fastener can significantly alter results.
-In critical applications, it may be necessary to accurately control the pressure between the surfaces, as described in Section 12.4.2.
+In critical applications, it can be necessary to accurately control the pressure between the surfaces, as described in Section 12.4.2.

 Different materials have different effects on the acoustic signal with regard to absorption and scattering.
 For example, some stainless steels are grainy and can distort the signal.
 The American A286 material is believed to contain Titanium platelets within it that cause false echoes and severe attenuation.
 Irregular hardness, e.g. case hardening, can also warp the signal.